qfpl/reflex-tutorial/blog/drafts/reflex/basics/introduction.md

 ## What is Functional Reactive Programming (FRP)?

-There has been a lot of interest in FRP over the last few years, and there are now a lot of different meanings in use.
+There has been a lot of interest in FRP over the last few years, and there are now a lot of different meanings of FRP that are in use.

-My claim is that the FRP implementations that are closer to the original idea are much more useful and powerful than some of the things that have come afterwards.
+My claim is that the FRP implementations that are closer to the original idea are much more useful and powerful than the others.
 We'll have to go a little way down the rabbit hole with the ideas and concepts before I can make a solid case for that.

 The original definition of FRP required two things: